 Following the first fusion experiments in the 1930s, fusion physics laboratories were established around the world.
 By the mid-1950s, “fusion machines” were operating in the Soviet Union, the United Kingdom, the United States, France, Germany and Japan.

-A major breakthrough occurred in 1968 in the Soviet Union, where researchers approached fusion conditions in a doughnut-shaped magnetic confinement device called a tokamak.
+A major breakthrough occurred in 1968 in the Soviet Union, where researchers approached fusion conditions in a doughnut-shaped magnetic confinement device called a “tokamak” (from the Russian for “toroidal chamber with magnetic coils).
 From that time on, the tokamak was to become the dominant concept in fusion research, and tokamak devices multiplied across the globe (JET, TFTR, JT-60).
 Achievements in those machines led fusion science to an exciting threshold: the long sought-after energy “breakeven” point.
 Breakeven describes the moment when plasmas in a fusion device release at least as much energy as is required to produce them.
-Plasma energy breakeven has never been achieved, but scientists expect that the next-step tokamak device—ITER, currently under construction in France—will produce more power than it consumes, beginning to write the chapter on 21st century fusion.
+Plasma energy breakeven has never been achieved, but scientists expect that the next-step tokamak device—ITER, currently under construction in France—will produce as much as 10 times more power than it consumes, beginning to write the chapter on 21st century fusion.

-An alternative type of magnetic confinement device is the stellarator, which shape like a twisted doughnut.
-The world’s largest stellarator, called Wendelstein 7-X (or W7-X), is under construction in Greifswald, Germany by the Max Planck Institute for Plasma Physics.
+An alternative type of magnetic confinement device is the stellarator, which is shaped like a twisted doughnut.
+The world’s largest stellarator, called Wendelstein 7-X (or W7-X), is in Greifswald, Germany, operated by the Max Planck Institute for Plasma Physics.
 It began operation in 2015.

 In parallel to magnetic fusion research, the international community is also exploring the feasibility of inertial confinement fusion as a viable energy source, where energetic beams such as lasers, are used to confine and heat the plasma to fusion conditions.
 This effort is being led by the experimental facility NIF currently under operation in California, USA.
 Although energy breakeven has not yet been achieved in the NIF, scientific and technological progress since start of operations in 2010 has been substantial, and ongoing experiments are expected to demonstrate a feasible path towards commercial fusion in the near term.